-In November 2017, the Ministry of Health led the development of the National Food Safety Strategy (NFSS) that aims to strengthen Senegal's food safety system by preventing and reducing foodborne diseases by 2035.
-In 2019, the Government of Senegal approved the NFSS and the national security emergency response plan for food sanitation (PNRUSSA).
-The NFSS focuses on risk assessment, risk management, and risk communication, and suggests the formation of a centralized food safety authority.
-It also focuses on various sectors such as rice, fruits and vegetables, foods of animal origin (poultry meat, milk and dairy products, and red meat), and refined vegetable oil.
-The PNRUSSA is an intervention plan to document and plan the actions to be carried out in a food safety emergency.
-It provides coordinated and timely responses to limit the risk of the spread of food-borne illnesses and protect the health of consumers.
+In 2017, the Ministry of Health developed the National Food Safety Strategy (NFSS) to enhance Senegal's food safety system by preventing and reducing foodborne diseases, emphasizing risk assessment, management, and communication.
+It also suggested creating a centralized food safety authority and targeted key sectors such as rice, fruits and vegetables, foods of animal origin (poultry meat, milk and dairy products, and red meat), and refined vegetable oil.

-Established in 2002, the National Committee for International Trade Negotiations (CNNCI) works on trade issues at the bilateral, regional, and multilateral level (such as trade agreements, or other issues or disputes).
-The CNNCI is chaired by the Minister of Commerce (the Directorate of Foreign Trade is the Executive Secretary) and includes membership from government ministries, the private sector, and consumer associations.
+The National Committee for International Trade Negotiations (CNNCI), established in 2002, addresses trade issues at the bilateral, regional, and multilateral level (such as trade agreements or other issues or disputes).
+The CNNCI is chaired by the Minister of Commerce (the Directorate of Foreign Trade is the Executive Secretary) and includes membership from other government ministries, the private sector, and consumer associations.
 The CNNCI has six subcommittees including: a) trade in food and agricultural products; b) trade in goods; c) trade in services; d) trade and the environment; e) trade and investment and development; and f) intellectual property rights that affect trade.